 Remember the “Rule of Thirds” theory I mentioned earlier?
 You should combine that with this tip.

-When you are wearing a cropped top, the best is to pair it with longer skirts (at least hit the knees) instead of a mini skirt, like this A-Line Skirt ($29.97).
+When you are wearing a cropped top, the best is to pair it with longer skirts (at least hit the knees) instead of a mini skirt.